(5-1 Division, 1st in AFC East) 11-5

 Looking for a drive to seal the game, Brady was instead uncharacteristically intercepted by Eric Kendricks on a short pass intended for Edelman.
 Cousins, sensing momentum for a comeback, moved the Vikings to the NE42 with two passes, and then took his shot deep… which turned out to be a big mistake.
 JC Jackson and Duron Harmon were all over Robinson and Harmon came up with the ball after briefly juggling it.

 In a preview of the Super bowl, the Patriots then iced the game with an 11-play, 60 yard drive featuring nothing but runs.
 The Patriots eventually punted the ball back to the Vikings after stalling at the MIN35, but only 48 seconds remained.
 Cousins’ final drive last two plays before his desperation heave for Thielen was picked off by Jonathan Jones.
 Humorously, Brady made sure he didn’t lose a yard on the final kneel-down, to ensure TB1K stayed that way.
-The Patriots kept pace in the AFC improving to 9-3 with the win, while the Vikings season continued to come off the rails as they dropped to 6-5-1.Watch highlights on Youtube Highlights and Stats
+The Patriots kept pace in the AFC improving to 9-3 with the win, while the Vikings season continued to come off the rails as they dropped to 6-5-1.play_circle_filled Youtube Highlights Highlights and Stats

 Oh brother.
 This game was just nail-biting for fans of both teams.